smart-duck/veradco/veradco/README.md

 The configuration defines the plugins to use and their configuration.
 Here is an example of a ConfigMap.

 The configuation embeds some basic filtering fields so that your plugin is called or not.
 It's up to you in the code of your plugin to do the rest.
-It is as flexible as a programming language is.
-Filtering fileds work as regular expressions.
+It is as flexible as a Go programming language is.
+Filtering fields work as regular expressions.

-TODO update

 ```
 plugins:
-- name: "Basic"
+- name: "extplug1"
-  # The path of the plugin.
-  # If the plugin needs to be build from the parameter plug.go (below), it is MANDATORY that is path is /app/external_plugins.
-It will be built by the Init Container.
-  # For a built-in plugin the path is /app/plugins
-  # For a plugin you built yourself the path is as you want.
-We advise you to build your plugin by using the init container docker image to avoid infrequent issues with Golang plugins compatibility.
-TODO: documentation.
-  path: "/app/plugins/built-in-basic.so"
+  path: "/app/external_plugins/extplug1.so"
-  # It is possible to make your regular expression act as a reverse pattern.
-To do so, just prefix it with (!~)
-  # Except that, it works as defined in the Golang regexp package.
-  # By example, "(!~)(?i)test" matches that the value does not contain "test" whatever the case is.
-  # A regular expression to define the resources on which the plugin is called
+  code: |
+    cGFja2FnZSBtYWluCgppbXBvcnQgKAoJLy8gbWV0YSAiazhzLmlvL2FwaW1hY2hpbmVyeS9wa2cv
+    ...ZXJhZGNvUGx1Z2luIFBsdWcx
-  kinds: "Pod"
+  kinds: "^Pod$"
-  # A regular expression to define the operations on which the plugin is called
-  # Example: "CREATE|UPDATE"
-  # It's up to the plugin to manage different operations in its code
-  operations: "CREATE|UPDATE"
+  operations: "CREATE"
-  # A regular expression to define the namespaces in the scope of the plugin
-  # Example: "kube-system|default"
   namespaces: ".*"
-  # Filter only on resources having some labels.
-  # Both key and value are regular expressions
-  # This parameter is used together with the one of the AdmissionRequest: dryRun = dryRun || AdmissionRequest.DryRun
+  labels:
+  - key: owner
+    value: me
+  annotations:
+  - key: owner
+    value: me
   dryRun: false
-  # The configuration of the plugin.
-Passed to the plugin via the Init function of the plugin.
   configuration: |
-    Basic configuration
-  # A regular expression that define the scope of the plugin.
-  # "Validating|Mutating" fits to both scopes
+    This plugin does not have configuration
+    That's like that!
   scope: "Validating"
 ```

+### name

+To identify the plugin.

+### path

+The path of the plugin file (.so).
+If the plugin needs to be built (refer to code field below), it is MANDATORY that is path is /app/external_plugins.
+It will be built by the Init Container at webhook startup.
+For a built-in plugin the path is /app/plugins.
+For a plugin you built yourself the path is as you want.
+We advise you to build your plugin by using the init container docker image to avoid infrequent issues with Golang plugins compatibility.

+### code

+The code of the plugin converted in base 64.
+If the plugin has to be built, it shall be packaged in a single file.
+The below base 64 is decoded in a single Go file.
+Only if the provided path does not point to a file, the plugin is compiled with this code.

+### kind

+A regular expression to define the kinds on which the plugin is called

+### operations

+A regular expression to define the operations on which the plugin is called
+Example: "CREATE|UPDATE"
+It's up to the plugin to manage different operations in its code.

+### namespaces

+A regular expression to define the namespaces in the scope of the plugin
+Example: "kube-system|default"

+### labels

+Filter only on resources having some labels. value is a regular expressions.

+### annotations

+Filter only on resources having some annotations.
+Both key and value are regular expressions.

+### dryRun

+This parameter is self explanatory and managed at veradco level.
+If the plugin does things outside of the scope of the webhooks, it is shall be managed in its code.

+### configuration

+The configuration of the plugin.
+Passed to the plugin via the Init function of the plugin.

+### scope

+A regular expression that define the scope of the plugin.
+There are 2 scopes: Validating and Mutating.
+"Validating|Mutating" fits to both scopes.

 ## Setup go environment